zukunft/zukunft.com/docs/code_functions_all.md

     \-- system_users - section for function system_users not yet defined that it should be interface in /helper/system_o bject.php
     \-- verb - section for function verb not yet defined that it should be interface in /helper/system_object.php
+    \-- verb_by_id - section for function verb_by_id not yet defined that it should be interface in /helper/system_objec t.php
     \-- system_user - section for function system_user not yet defined that it should be interface in /helper/system_obj ect.php
     \-- admin_user - section for function admin_user not yet defined that it should be interface in /helper/system_objec